-If the LLC is its own separate tax entity (such as a partnership, C-corporation, or S-corporation) then report the name of the LLC and the Federal Employer Identification Number on the Form W-9 and check the appropriate tax classification box (partnership, C-corporation or S-corporation).
+If the LLC is its own separate tax entity (like a partnership, S-corporation, or C-corporation) then reporting the name of the LLC and the Federal Employer Identification Number on the Form W-9 and check the appropriate tax classification box (partnership, C-corporation or S-corporation).
 Do not check the Limited Liability Company box.
 I know this sounds counter-intuitive, but it’s what the IRS says in their instructions.

 If the LLC is owned by another LLC, then check the Limited Liability Company box.
-Also indicate the tax classification of the parent LLC.
+And also show the tax classification of the parent LLC.

-If the LLC is owned by a single member, indicate the tax classification of the owner.
+If the LLC is owned by one member, show the tax classification of the owner.

 If the LLC is owned by a single member who is a person, the IRS is instructing us to indicate the name of the owner on the Name line, and the name of the LLC on the Business Name line.
-The IRS prefers that you report the owner’s Social Security Number instead of the LLC’s Federal Employer Identification Number.
+The IRS prefers you to report the Social Security Number of the owner rather than the LLC’s Federal Employer Identification Number.

-The IRS has a TIN matching program which allows those who request Form W-9 to verify the TINs they have been provided, this is done when they file an information return.
-The IRS may o it may not penalize W-9 requesters who fail to report an accurate TIN on their returns.
+The IRS has a TIN matching program that allows those who request Form W-9 to verify the TINs they have been provided, this is done when they file an information return.
+The IRS may not penalize W-9 requesters who’re failing in reporting an accurate TIN on their returns.

 If you choose not to, or rather if you forget to fill out a W-9 requested by an employer or a partner who is duly entitled to information like your TIN, you will be penalized $50.
-And if you file a false statement which does not result in backup withholding, when you are not exempt from the backup withholding requirement, you will be subject to a $500 penalty.
+And if you file a false statement that doesn’t result in backup withholding, when you are not exempt from the backup withholding requirement, you will be subject to a $500 penalty.

 Falsifying information in a W-9 form may result in prosecution for criminal behavior and may even lead to your imprisonment.